miketlk/micropython-specter-diy/docs/reference/speed_python.rst

 ~~~~~~~~~~

 The most important aspect of designing any routine for performance is ensuring that
 the best algorithm is employed.
 This is a topic for textbooks rather than for a
 MicroPython guide but spectacular performance gains can sometimes be achieved
 by adopting algorithms known for their efficiency.

-RAM Allocation
+RAM allocation
 ~~~~~~~~~~~~~~

 To design efficient MicroPython code it is necessary to have an understanding of the